Fruityski/Adding-Mi-Box-S-to-Home-Assistant/README.md

 #### 2) Enable Wireless ADB Debugging
     • Plug a USB A to USB A into your computer.
-    • Run 'adb devices' to ensure it's connected
+    • Run "adb devices" to ensure it's connected
-    • Run 'adb tcpip 5555' (any port number not in use)
+    • Run "adb tcpip 5555" (any port number not in use)
-    • Run 'adb connect [ip]:5555'
+    • Run "adb connect [ip]:5555" adb devices

 #### 3) Add the following commands to your home assistant configuration.yaml.